Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Ingredients for Baby Pancakes

-• sweetpotato puree – Sweetpotatoes are not typically an allergenic food for babies and are a great replacement for baby pancakes.
+• sweetpotato puree – Sweetpotatoes are not typically an allergenic food for babies and are a great replacement for bananas in blw pancakes, which is why I love mashed sweetpotato pancakes.
 Plus, they provide ample Vitamin A and Vitamin C (which helps with iron absorption for baby), and can help ease constipation.

-• eggs – work as a binder and also to help introduce allergens, as well as providing several important nutrients, like choline for baby’s growing brain.
+• eggs – The eggs work as a binder and also to help introduce an allergen as well as provide several important nutrients, like choline for baby’s growing brain.
 One of my favorite egg recipes for toddlers!

 • flax seed – Add extra healthy fats for brain development!